federoque/federoque/README.md

 FullStack Developer
 ------------------------
-I have 1 year of work experience in FullStack development an more than 3 years of web development study.
+I have more than year of work experience as FullStack developer and more than 3 years of web development study.
 Also, I am an Industrial Engineer and have worked in industrial plants for many years.
 Coding is my passion!

 * 🌍  I'm based in Bahía Blanca, Buenos Aires, Argentina.
 * ✉️  You can contact me at [roquefede@gmail.com](mailto:roquefede@gmail.com)
+* 🚀  I'm working as Backend Developer for [Qxm](https://www.qxm.com.ar/)
 * 🚀  I'm working as Frontend Developer for [Nexosmart](https://www.nexosmart.com.ar/)
 * 🚀  I worked 1 year for [Bemaster](https://www.bemaster.com)
 * 🚀  I have worked on [Exchanging](https://github.com/federoque/Exchanging.git)